Boattiex/Web-Video-Streaming-Service/README.md

 # Web-Video-Streaming-Service
 Use Django + Nginx + Javascript

-This project was created for the Co-Operative Education (Year:2019)
+This project was created for the Co-Operative Education (Year: 2019)

 at National Electronics and Computer Technology Center (NECTEC) with Internet Innovation Research Team (INO) in Thailand